ddaaggeett/whiteSocket/README.md

 BIG PICTURE:

 Blooprint.xyz is a new input system.
 It collects image data of handwriting/drawing, and not only does it save the written data -> it makes it EDITABLE.
 This editable functionality is the foundation to what we can turn into a handwriting documentation system.
 Significance: intellectual property profile maintenance.
-Imagine the applications ... :)
+Imagine the applications ... :)  I'd like to ultimately use this data for AI applications in handwritten documentation, but we'll cross that bridge...

 Handwriting/sketching/doodling are all crucial in the development of any intellectual project.
 The unfortunate thing about handwriting is that it's analog.
 There are technology projects currently out there that collect handwriting on a whiteboard to save its image state, which is awesome to share what someone writes down.
 This, however, only produces static/non-editable data. (there’s also Smartboard technologies, which, I believe they’re using what they have in the worst way possible...just an extension of the desktop...C’MON!
 Plus,  their base model product is around $5000, so if competition comes down to price in the marketplace, well, goodbye Smartboard)